Icemole/hate-speech-PAN2021/README.md

 # PAN 2021: Profiling Hate Speech Spreaders on Twitter

 This repository summarizes the work presented to the shared task ["Profiling Hate Speech Spreaders on Twitter"](https://pan.webis.de/clef21/pan21-web/author-profiling.html).
+Pull requests or issues are encouraged.

 ## What to find in this repository